drazdra/UNN/README.md

 The existing pattern is always biasing everything.
 The existing context is always a part of the *new pattern*.
 They are mingled into a single representation.
 There is no memory of any separate specific isolated part of the context.

-Another thing i would like you to note here is that we encode the concept of trait "relatedness" in both: ranges of absolute numbers of axis values *and* in the figures they form.
+Another thing to note here, is that we encode the concept of trait "relatedness" in both: ranges of absolute numbers of axis values *and* in the figures they form.

 The absolute value ranges *do* carry the relatedness concept because we mingle *scaled* patterns and the system has to learn it as another measure of relatedness.
 If a Q/K pair returns a *low* score, we multiply our V figure by it and make it *smaller* before mingling it into another token's figure.
 That means that the neural network has to react to both:
  - The similarity between figures, expressed in proportions between different axes;